SEMCOA

 Family Centers

-Our three family centers provide emergency shelter and case management services to families experiencing homelessness.
-They include the Fall River Family Center, Harbour House Family Center in New Bedford, and Taunton Family Center.
-All are funded by the Department of Housing & Community Development (DHCD).
+All are ADA-accessible (not sure about Wareham- I reached out to Reun).
+They include Fall River Family Center, Harbour House Family Center in New Bedford, Taunton Family Center, and Wareham Family Center.
+All are funded by the Executive Office of Housing and Livable Communities (EOHLC).

 Fall River Family Center